pramodya1994/shopping-cart/README.md

 This is a example react application.

-run below commands to run the project
+Fork the project and run below commands to run the project

 ```
 npm install
 npm start
 ```
+Type "http://localhost:3000/" in your browser, if it does not open automatically.